 In the case of false self-employment, tax offices can also demand retroactive payment of back income tax.
 Here, too, the rule of up to four years retroactively applies.
 Should intentional false self-employment be proven, the parties involved may be subject to fines, prison sentences and demands for repayment for up to 30 years.
-Furthermore, the disclosure of sales tax on the invoices of the self-employed person is invalid, which means that the input tax deduction made is considered inadmissible and the input tax amounts deducted must be corrected and repaid.
-As of the determination of the false self-employment, all rights that the employees of the company have apply to the previous contractor.
+Furthermore, the disclosure of sales tax on the invoices for the self-employed person is invalid, which means that the input tax deduction made is considered inadmissible, and the input tax amounts deducted must be corrected and repaid.
+As of the determination of the false self-employment, all rights that the employees of the company have applied to the previous contractor.

 How to Not Approach False Self-Employment